Fierce repression in Jujuy: one seriously injured and more than 50 people arrested

 They also arrested several leaders of the indigenous communities who have been playing a prominent role in the resistance to the new provincial Constitution, which, among other setbacks, criminalizes social protest.

-“They take away our rights”
+“They are taking away our rights”

 The indigenous peoples who inhabit the territory now called Jujuy oppose the constitutional reform because there was no prior, free and informed consultation, as mandated by Argentine law.

-We are Present
+We are present

-We are committed to a type of journalism that delves deeply into the realm of the world and offers in-depth research, combined with new technologies and narrative formats.
+We are committed to journalism that delves into the territories and conducts thorough investigations, combined with new technologies and narrative formats.
 We want the protagonists, their stories, and their struggles to be present.

 SUPPORT US